Student FAQs

 How does JAC differ from other colleges?

-John Adams College is not here to earn research grants from government and NGOs.
+John Adams College is not here to earn research grants from the government or NGOs.
 We are not here to enforce the “publish or perish” mantra on our faculty.
 We are not here to ensure huge paychecks for a bloated administration.
 Instead, we are here to meet every student’s desire to gain a great education.
 That is why we only want students who WANT a great education!

 Will JAC accept other schools’ credits?
 Will they accept JAC credits?